nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### USDA's Scientific Integrity Policy
 The USDA's [Scientific Integrity Policy](https://www.usda.gov/directives/dr-1074-001) or DR 1074-001 is designed to "ensure the highest level of integrity in all aspects of the Department’s and USDA agencies’ involvement with scientific and technological processes, research, analyses, and products" including the open, accessible and online distribution of all scientific data used to develop policy.

+## 2017
+### NIST Releases Additional Guidance
+In November of 2017, NIST released three, seperate directives to further clarify and provide resources regarding its public access policy.
+These are the [Guidance for Review of Data Management Plans Submitted with Applications and Proposals for NIST Funding for Scientific Research](https://www.nist.gov/system/files/documents/2021/01/11/final-g-5701-ver-2.pdf), the order on the [Preservation and Maintenance of Published Research Data](https://www.nist.gov/system/files/documents/2019/11/12/final_o_5702_1.pdf), and procedures on [Managing Public Access to External Research Funded by NIST](https://www.nist.gov/system/files/documents/2018/06/19/final_pr_5702.01_0.pdf).

 ## 2018
 ### The OPEN Government Data Act
 Title II of Public Law 115-435, [Foundations for Evidence-Based Policymaking Act of 2018](https://www.govinfo.gov/content/pkg/PLAW-115publ435/pdf/PLAW-115publ435.pdf) requires for Federal agencies to publish their data online, and as open data.

+## Guidance on Sharing Data Using NIST Infrastructure
+Further, clarifying guidance on how individual researchers or research groups should share non-NIST data used in NIST-funded research is released in [Guidance for Making Non-NIST Data Available Through NIST’s Data Management Infrastructure](https://www.nist.gov/system/files/documents/2018/06/19/final_g_5702_01.pdf).

 ## 2019
 ### NASA’s Strategy for Data Management and Computing